gaehlerm/SoftwareEngineering/README.md

 [https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_50]

 Estimating the complexity of a task is generally extremely hard.
 Some developers might have an idea what has to be done, others don’t.
 But nobody really knows exactly.
 And everyone is a little bit scared of that task.
 Nobody knows for sure how to break the complete problem down into smaller pieces.
-And even if, there is still some uncertainty around which makes estimating the amount of work a very difficult task.
+And even if, there is still some uncertainty around, which makes estimating the amount of work a very difficult task.

 Probably everyone could have come up with a neat solution for solving the problem, but not with the existing code base.
 Instead you have to consider what you really need and what parts are already implemented in the code.
 This case is extremely common.
 Pretty much everything might have been already implemented in the code, but nobody realized it.
 So you reimplement the code and you are left with redundant code violating the SRP.
 Additionally to the time used for re-developing this code.